Hodlkat/hodlkat/README.md

 ## The Cat That HODLs

-Welcome to the official HODLKAT project.
+Welcome to the Official HODLKAT project hub.

 HODLKAT is a community-driven meme coin project built on Solana, inspired by cats, memes, and the HODL culture.